Chronology of the Second Manassas Campaign

 force should retreat into the Washington defenses for a

-thorough reorganization.
 Pope detects Jackson's advance and makes one more attempt to crush him.
 He sends forward two divisions, under Kearny and Major General Isaac Stevens, to attack Jackson's advance at Chantilly.
 The fighting is inconclusive, but Jackson's advance is halted.
 Both Stevens and Kearny are killed in the fight.
 Pope's army falls back to Washington. |

 ||||

-| Sept.
-2, 1862 | McClellan
+Sept.
+2, 1862 |

 is placed in command of all units near Washington D.C.,

-including the Army of Virginia.
 Lee concludes that an attack on Washington is hopeless, and the campaign of Second Manassas ends. |

-| Sept.
-6, 1862 | Pope is relieved of his command and assigned to command operations against the Sioux in Minnesota.
+Sept.
+6, 1862 | Pope is relieved of his command and assigned to command operations against the Lakota in Minnesota.
 Subsequently, Pope charges McDowell and Porter with disobeying the Joint Order and causing the defeat.
 McDowell is relieved of command of his corps, shelved for two years, and eventually sent to the Pacific Coast to command Union forces there.
 Porter is court martialed and dismissed from the service in January 1863.
 The convinction is reversed in 1879, fourteen years after the war's end. |